 Some of the challenges that a reverse mentoring program goes through are:

-Younger employees are often not seen as experts
+• Younger employees are often not seen as experts

-Resistance to learning from someone younger
+• Resistance to learning from someone younger

 This is one of the biggest challenges upward mentoring programs go through.
 It can be misconstrued as an indication that either senior leaders are not doing a good job or are going to be replaced.
 Moreover, they often do not want to learn from less experienced employees.

-Younger employees are reluctant to mentor senior leaders
+• Younger employees are reluctant to mentor senior leaders

 Younger people do not tend to advise senior leaders.
-They either don’t feel they will be effective mentors or don’t think that senior employees would be receptive to their advice.
+They either don’t feel they will be effective mentors or don’t think that senior employees will be receptive to their advice.
 Usually, young professionals underestimate their expertise in front of experienced professionals.

 Also Read: 6 Ways to use reverse mentoring